facebook pixel

 Mathieu Bellemare

-Mathieu Bellemare is a bilingual Senior Product Designer with an eclectic background in arts, culture, insurance, MedTech, farming, telecommunications, cannabis, and travel.
+a man with a beard smiles at the cameraMathieu Bellemare is a bilingual Senior Product Designer with an eclectic background in arts, culture, insurance, MedTech, farming, telecommunications, cannabis, and travel.
 He also is the Business and Digital Manager of yohomo.ca, a queer arts and nightlife community in Toronto.

-What do you wish companies did differently during pride month?
+What do you wish companies did differently during Pride Month?

-There is still much work to be done for an equal workplace.
-During pride month, I think that isn't sometimes fully reflected since it can feel like most employees/managers just want to throw parties and celebrations without looking at how their organization could improve on the inclusivity front.
-For example: does your company have a gender-neutral parental leave policy, is the dress code possibly affecting gender self-expression, can an employee use their pronouns, are your hiring practices possibly causing nepotism, etc?
+"There is still much work to be done for an equal workplace.
+During Pride Month, I think that isn't sometimes fully reflected since it can feel like most employees/managers just want to throw parties and celebrations without looking at how their organization could improve on the inclusivity front.
+For example, does your company have a gender-neutral parental leave policy?
+Is the dress code possibly affecting gender self-expression?
+Can an employee use their pronouns?
+Are your hiring practices possibly causing nepotism?

-It's truly by answering these questions and fixing these blind spots that organizations can take part in queer Pride and the celebration of it.
+It's truly by answering these questions and fixing these blind spots that organizations can take part in queer Pride and the celebration of it."

 What do your co-workers/managers do to make you feel you can be your authentic self?

-I can only speak from personal experience on this, and I have been quite lucky to be surrounded by incredibly supportive managers over the years.
+"I can only speak from personal experience on this, and I have been quite lucky to be surrounded by incredibly supportive managers over the years.
 As I was also operating a queer nightlife business on the side of my full-time job, I had to open up about my queerness early in the interview process for most jobs.

 Co-workers and managers alike have always asked me for updates on my company and when or how they could participate in the events.
-To me, this speaks about building a genuine interest in an employee's passions and interests, which is how any human being should be supported at the end of the day.
+To me, this speaks about building a genuine interest in an employee's passions and interests, which is how any human being should be supported at the end of the day."

 What does Pride Month mean to you as an LGBTQIA+ professional?

-For me, it's all about celebrating Queer history and honoring all who have paved the way for us to be more open in the workplace.
+"For me, it's all about celebrating Queer history and honoring all who have paved the way for us to be more open in the workplace."

 Steph Jones

-Steph is an award-winning researcher with qualitative and quantitative expertise.
+a woman with short hair and a white shirtSteph is an award-winning researcher with qualitative and quantitative expertise.
 In the NYC public sector, they investigated and built equity-driven programs through public/private partnerships.
 They've since pivoted into VC, where you'll find them at Forum VC, uplifting the voices and companies of underestimated founders.

-What do you wish companies did differently during pride month?
+What do you wish companies did differently during Pride Month?

-I wish companies simply asked their queer employees what they wanted to do for Pride instead of guessing or doing something cringey.
-It is more meaningful to see your suggestions as a queer employee implemented.
+"I wish companies simply asked their queer employees what they wanted to do for Pride instead of guessing or doing something cringey.
+It is more meaningful to see your suggestions as a queer employee implemented."

 What do your co-workers/managers do to make you feel you can be authentic?
 Or what can they do differently?

-Put their pronouns in their Zoom names or emails.
-Asked about preferred pronouns or names in first meetings/onboarding.
-Recognized important dates for queer people on the team, like the Trans Day of Recognition or Lesbian Visibility Week
+"Put their pronouns in their Zoom names or emails.
+Ask about preferred pronouns or names in first meetings/onboarding.
+Recognize important dates for queer people on the team, like the Trans Day of Recognition or Lesbian Visibility Week "

 What does Pride mean to you as an LGBTQ+ professional?

-It means being able to be my authentic self without fear or concern.
-It means being seen and heard as the person I truly am instead of an act to make other folks around me more comfortable.
-It means not being the only person in the room like me.
+"It means being able to be my authentic self without fear or concern.
+It means being seen and heard as the person I truly am instead of putting on an act to make other folks around me more comfortable.
+It means not being the only person in the room like me."

 Joshua Adams